Consumer medicine information

 Contains paracetamol.
 Do not use with any other paracetamol containing products.
 The concomitant use with other products containing paracetamol may lead to overdose.

-In patients with depleted glutathione states such as sepsis the use of paracetamol may increase the risk of metabolic acidosis.
+depleted glutathione states such as sepsis, as the use of paracetamol may increase the risk of metabolic acidosis;

-Caution should be exercised in patients with epilepsy or seizure disorders, myasthenia gravis, prostatic hypertrophy, urinary retention, asthma, bronchitis and chronic obstructive pulmonary disease (COPD).
+Caution should be exercised in patients with epilepsy or seizure disorders, myasthenia gravis, prostatic hypertrophy, urinary retention, asthma, bronchitis and chronic obstructive pulmonary disease (COPD), moderate to severe hepatic impairment and moderate to severe renal impairment.

 Do not take for more than 3 days without consulting a doctor.
 If symptoms persist, medical advice must be sought.